Winter Shell Jacket

 Sizes: men’s S-XXL, women’s XS-XL

-Besides days of backcountry skiing, I also wore the Skyward over insulation and two base layers for two cold, December days of resort skiing, in single-digit temps and weather varying from falling snow to sunshine.
+Besides days of backcountry skiing, I also wore the Skyward II Jacket over insulation and two base layers for on cold December days of resort skiing, in single-digit temps and weather varying from falling snow to sunshine.
 It has space for warm layers, and cut wind while releasing heat and moisture when I telemark skied off-trail bumps.

 It also excels in ventilation, with unique, two-way, side-pit zippers that run from under the biceps all the way to the hem.
 You can open the entire sides of the jacket while keeping most precipitation off your body, even release snaps at the hem and flip the back of the jacket up over the top of your pack, to keep your back that much cooler while still having protection above from falling snow.
 The adjustable hem extends several inches below the waist—keeping snow out of your pants.

 The jacket’s four waterproof, zippered external pockets—two on the chest, two at hand level—are mesh for better ventilation and to make them more useful in drying gloves and hats with body heat; the left chest pocket has a mesh media pocket inside.
 One demerit: A pack or harness belt overlaps the hand pockets.
 Two roomy, internal, mesh stuff-it pockets are big enough to hold climbing skins.
 Lastly, the elasticized cuffs adjust with fat hook-and-loop strips to ensure durability.